Recovery runs are a vital part of training if you want to improve your running. Learn why they’re important and how slow

 One of the first things I noticed after I started working with a running coach for my marathon training a few years ago was the number of recovery runs on the schedule.
 And the first thing I started hearing repeatedly from my coach was to slow down on those recovery runs.
 And to slow down a lot.

 Running at a conversational pace means your body isn’t constantly being pushed.
-And that’s important so you feel fresh on your hard days and can REALLY push hard, and that’s part of what will help you improve your running.
+And that’s important so you feel fresh on your hard days and can REALLY push hard.
+That’s part of what will help you improve your running.
 If you’re worn out by your day-to-day training, you won’t make improvements in speed or endurance.
 And you certainly won’t be able to run longer and stronger each time.

 Benefits of Recovery Runs

 I asked my coach Enoch Nadler, an elite runner, to further explain the real benefits of recovery runs since I’m more likely to do something if I understand why.
 I’m sharing what he shared with me!

 1: Capillary and Mitochondria Development

 Recovery runs should be completed at a pace of around 55-75% of your 5k race pace (think 2-2.5 min slower than 5k race pace).
 This pace is ideal for mitochondria and capillary development.

 Mitochondria is directly responsible for creating energy for your muscles.
 Recovery runs increase both the number and the size of your mitochondria in your muscle fibers and increase blood flow to the legs.

 Next, capillaries are responsible for delivering oxygen to your muscles and clearing out waste that is produced from exercise.
 Running at this easy pace increases the number of capillaries per muscle fiber.
 This directly correlates to how efficiently you deliver oxygen and clear out waste like lactic acid.